khulnasoft/integrations-core/kubernetes/README.md

 ### Events

-As of the v5.17.0 release, the Datadog Agent supports a built-in [leader election option](#gathering-kubernetes-events) for the Kubernetes event collector.
+As of the v5.17.0 release, the Khulnasoft Agent supports a built-in [leader election option](#gathering-kubernetes-events) for the Kubernetes event collector.
 Once enabled, you no longer need to deploy an additional event collection container to your cluster.
 Instead, Agents coordinate to ensure only one Agent instance is gathering events at a given time, events below are available:

 - Backoff
 - Conflict